Volunteering

 EQUIPMENT DIRECTOR:

-• We need a handy person to fill this role that is comfortable with working out electoral issues with the timing equipment, network issues with the computer and the set-up of all the timing equipment.
+- We need a handy person to fill this role that is comfortable with working out electrical issues with the timing equipment, network issues with the computer and the set-up of all the timing equipment.

-• This position will allow coach David to coach during the meet rather than making repairs and adjustments.
+- This position will allow coaches to coach during the meet rather than making repairs and adjustments.

 SETUP AND CLEANUP: